 Core Data Lab lets you easily view, edit and analyze data of SQLite based Core Data and SwiftData apps.
 View, track and explore what’s inside your Core Data database, including all Core Data specific details like relationships, entity descriptions, fetch request templates, composite attributes and more.

 You can create, edit and delete data directly in Core Data Lab, validated by the Core Data object model.
 This makes it easy for example to repeat or reproduce test cases for your Core Data app.
-Data can be edited in the Details inspector panel, or in a separate window.
+Data can be edited in the Details inspector panel, or in a separate window which includes an optional bottom panel to manage relationship data related to the opened object.

-The field content viewer zooms in on one field and automatically detects HTML, XML, JSON content, URL's linked to websites or images, but also binary images and other content saved in the database.
+The field content viewer zooms in on one field and automatically detects HTML, XML, RTF, PLIST and JSON content, URL's linked to websites or images, but also binary images and other content saved in the database.
 Web content can also be debugged using the built-in web debugger.

 Set up a new project in a few easy steps.
 Select an app and let Core Data Lab search for matching database.
 Or select a database file and let Core Data Lab search for matching apps.